Introduction to Video Editing

 That's great news for you because it's the easiest part to learn.

-This guide will go over 4 basic steps of video editing on your computer: filming and organizing your content, creating the timeline, editing the timeline, and adding music.
+This guide will go over 3 basic steps of video editing on your computer: creating the timeline, editing the timeline, and adding music.

 Use Your Editing App

-You’re going to need an editing app on your computer for the rest of this guide.
+You’re going to need an editing application on your computer for the rest of this guide.
 If you’re already using one, stick with it.
 Here are some good ones we've tried:

 - Premiere Pro - For advanced users, it's worth investing in if you’re going to be making videos for a long time to come. (this is what we use)